danvk/aoc2021/README.md

 ## Advent of Code

+### Day 4

+The `%v` formatting just uses spaces to delimit array elements, which is pretty ambiguous about where arrays begin and end!

+    len(chunk[1]) = 5, chunk[1]: [22 13 17 11  0  8  2 23  4 24 21  9 14 16  7  6 10  3 18  5  1 12 20 15 19]

+Weird that you can return a tuple but can't pass tuples as a parameter.

 ### Day 3

 The distinction between chars and bytes is a bit annoying.
 I got tripped up by doing: